 Garden Variety

-Whether you're a master gardener, just getting started or somewhere in between — there's always something new to learn in your garden and landscape.
+Whether you're a master gardener, just getting started or somewhere in between — there's always something new to learn in your garden.
 That's where Garden Variety comes in.
-On each episode we'll talk with horticulturists, foresters and other experts.
-We'll learn about vegetable gardens, lawns, native plants, trees and more.
-Garden Variety is the podcast for all the things you'd like to grow or grow better.
+On each episode, we talk with horticulturists, foresters and other experts.
+We learn about vegetable gardens, lawns, native plants, trees and more.
+Garden Variety is the podcast for all the things you'd like to grow — or grow better.

-Garden Variety is a horticulture podcast from Iowa Public Radio and Iowa State University Extension and Outreach.
+Garden Variety is a collaboration between Iowa Public Radio and Iowa State University Extension and Outreach.

 Latest Episodes